tbartels/Contract/Contract.md

 ## Payment

-Being a small business, cash flow is very important to CSS Wizardry.
+Being a small business, cash flow is very important to me.
 As such, it is asked that You meet the payment terms outlined below.

 ### Deposit

 An upfront deposit of 50% is required before commencing with any agreed work.
-This deposit is non-refundable and will only be paid once a fixed scope has been set, and we are confident that we wish to work together to these agreed terms.
+This deposit is non-refundable and shall only be paid once a fixed scope has been set, and we are confident that we wish to work together to these agreed terms.
 No deposit shall be taken until You are completely happy with, and clear about, the agreed scope of The Work and its surrounding terms.
 Work shall commence as soon as the deposit is received.

 ### Payment terms

 Once a project is deemed complete, an invoice shall be raised for the remaining 50% of the project cost, along with any other incidental costs (see _Expenses_).
-The remaining balance shall be paid within 14 days of it being invoiced.
+The remaining balance shall be paid within 15 days of it being invoiced.

 ### Expenses

-Any expenses (e.g. travel, accommodation, font licenses, etc.) shall be charged on top of any charges relating directly to The Work.
+Any expenses (e.g. travel, accommodation, font licenses, stock images, etc.) shall be charged on top of any charges relating directly to The Work.

 ## tl;dr